jonathanhus/llm-bias/README.md

 `python train_biosbias.py --task eval --model /scratch/jhus/test-trainer/checkpoint-12000/`

 #### STS-Bias
-The STS-Bios dataset is not publicly available.
+The STS-Bias dataset is not publicly available.
 As the authors did, we attempted to recreate the dataset following the procedure briefly described in
 "Measuring and Reducing Gendered Correlations in Pre-trained Models" by Kellie Webster, et al. https://arxiv.org/pdf/2010.06032.pdf

 We downloaded the STS-B data from here: http://ixa2.si.ehu.es/stswiki/images/4/48/Stsbenchmark.tar.gz